-A chemigation permit application (PDF) must be completed and submitted in order for the Minnesota Department of Agriculture (MDA) to determine compliance with Minnesota’s chemigation rule.
+A chemigation permit application (PDF) must be completed and submitted in order for the MDA to determine compliance with Minnesota’s chemigation rule.

 Failure to submit a complete application or the required fee will result in the MDA sending your permit application back as REJECTED.
 If you receive an application as REJECTED, chemigation is prohibited until you return a completed permit application to the MDA and receive a permit.